 You’re in luck if the statute of limitations has passed because then you can inform the collector that they have no right to take you to court to pay the money — the debt has become uncollectable.

-Making Deals with Collectors
+Negotiating with Collectors

 Even if your debt is within the statute of limitations and the collector has verified that it does indeed own your debt, you still have several ways to negotiate.
 Start off by offering a lump sum payment that you’re able to pay for the debt.